-- the share of sovereign issuers having exposure to, or ties with the sectors and the additional exclusions further described below; - the ESG score difference between the Fund's portfolio and the investment universe; and - the percentage of investments in green bonds.
+- the share of sovereign issuers and companies having exposure to, or ties with the sectors and the additional exclusions further described below; and - the ESG score difference between the Fund's portfolio and the investment universe.

 How are the environmental or social characteristics and the sustainability indicators monitored throughout the lifecycle of the financial product and the related internal/external control mechanism?